 Note: All odds in the table above were sourced from major US Sportsbooks.
 They are the longest available odds for each team as of the writing of this article.

-Here are the top-three Super Bowl favorites from the AFC heading into Week 15.
+Here are the top-three Super Bowl favorites from the AFC heading into the Divisional Round.
 Make sure to use an offer like the bet365 bonus code to juice up your picks.

 ⭐️ Case to Win Super Bowl: